Astronomy Essentials

 Minimum distance of Venus from the sun at greatest elongation = 45 degrees.

 What is superior conjunction?
-Inferior conjunction
+And inferior conjunction?

 Look again at the diagram at the top of this page.

-View larger. | Mercury elongations in 2022, compared.
+A comparison chart of Venus elongations in 2024.
 Gray areas represent evening apparitions (eastward elongation).
 Blue areas represent morning apparitions (westward elongation).
 The top figures are the maximum elongations, reached at the top dates shown beneath.
-Curves show the altitude of the planet above the horizon at sunrise or sunset, for latitude 40° north (thick line) and 35° south (thin).
-Maxima are reached at the parenthesized dates below (40° north bold).
-Chart via Guy Ottewell’s 2022 Astronomical Calendar.
+Curves show the altitude of the planet above the horizon at sunrise or sunset, for latitude 40 degrees north (thick line) and 35 degrees south (thin).
+Maxima are reached at the parenthesized dates below (40 degrees north bold).
+Chart via Guy Ottewell’s 2024 Astronomical Calendar.
 Used with permission.

 Bottom line: Greatest elongations of Mercury and Venus are the best times to observe these inner worlds, in either the morning or evening sky.